Liquid-Surf/solid-compound/docs/milestones.md

 10000 Euro

+### FedCM + WebID

+The Federated Credential Management (FedCM) API allows web developers to query for user registered IDPs.
+Essentially, allowing end-users to select from their prefered IDPs in Solid Apps, not needing to remember their IDP nor be presented by a list of IDPs the web developer decided to show.

+#### Milestones

+- In-depth evaluation of Solid's IDP infrastructure and FedCM to identify potential integration points and ensure a harmonious fit
+- Collaborate closely with the Solid and FedCM community to design a customized protocol for Solid IDPs to seamlessly interface with the FedCM API.
+This protocol will prioritize the privacy and security principles that both Solid and FedCM endorse
+- Develop an intuitive user interface that empowers individuals to effortlessly manage their Solid identity and consent to federated authentication, all while maintaining a user-centric design approach
+- Implement a beta version of the integrated system and subject it to rigorous security audits.
+Collect feedback from early users and security experts to ensure that the solution not only works seamlessly but also safeguards user privacy

+#### Amount

+10000 Euro

 ### Multiple Pods Listed in Private Document

 Develop a private file format in the user's Solid pod that allows listing and discovery of multiple storage locations.